TomographicImaging/CIL/docs/source/optimisation.rst

 and Fast Iterative Shrinkage Thresholding Algorithm (FISTA).

-An algorithm is designed for a particular generic optimisation problem accepts and number of :code:`Function`s and/or :code:`Operator`s as input to define a specific instance of the generic optimisation problem to be solved.
+An algorithm is designed for a particular generic optimisation problem accepts and number of instances of :code:`Function` derived classes and/or :code:`Operator` derived classes as input to define a specific instance of the generic optimisation problem to be solved.
 They are iterable objects which can be run in a for loop.
 The user can provide a stopping criterion different than the default max_iteration.